tmtowtdi/cc/docs/sources/scripts/turtle/place_gps.txt

 If you're in range of another GPS system, the human interaction is pretty easy.
 Each computer is next to a disk drive that's loaded with the correct startup script, containing the correct coordinates.
-You just have to get up to each computer, copy that startup script off the disk, and run it:
+You just have to get up to each computer, copy that startup script off the disk, and run it.

+**I'm still in the process of testing this, but so far it looks like this human interaction is not needed.
+I think you need to fly up to turn the computers on, but they're reading disk/startup as their startup scripts so no copying needs to happen.
+I think.**

 .. code-block:: text